Amanzimtoti: Roads

 Amanzimtoti is mainly reached via the N2, a major freeway running between Durban in the north and Port Shepstone in the south.
-Furthermore, it can also be reached from Kingsburgh and Athlone Park via the R102 (Kingsway; renamed to Andrew Zondo Road) which is the old coastal main route between Durban and Port Shepstone and via the M37 (Moss Kolnik Drive) from KwaMakhutha in the west.
+The area can also be locally reached from Kingsburgh and Athlone Park via the R102 (Andrew Zondo Road), the former coastal main route between Durban and Port Shepstone, as well as from the west via the M37 (Moss Kolnik Drive) connecting to KwaMakhutha.

 Retail

-Amanzimtoti functions as a service-orientated town being a hub for shopping and other services for surrounding communities south of Durban.
-There are two main retail nodes in the town including the Amanzimtoti Central Business District (CBD) and Arbour Town to the north.
+Amanzimtoti functions as a service-orientated town for many communities south of Durban, supporting regional access to retail and commercial services.
+Retail activity is concentrated in two main nodes, namely the Amanzimtoti Central Business District (CBD) and Arbour Town to the north.

-Amanzimtoti includes a host of several shopping malls with the largest of these being the Galleria Mall in Arbour Town.
-Also found in the area are: Toti Centre (formerly known as Sanlam Centre), Toti Mall, Arbour Crossing and Seadoone Mall.
+The town contains a host of several shopping centres, the largest of which is Galleria Mall in Arbour Town.
+Complementing it are smaller centres, including Arbour Crossing, Seadoone Mall, Toti Centre and Toti Mall (formerly known as Sanlam Centre).

 Wildlife

-Amanzimtoti is home to a wide variety of wildlife, including Cape clawless otters, blue duiker and spotted ground-thrush.
+eManzimtoti is home to a wide variety of wildlife, including Cape clawless otters, blue duiker and spotted ground-thrush.
 Vervet monkeys are common and can be seen throughout the suburban parts of the town and in the nature reserves.

 Most of the wildlife can be found along the aManzimtoti River or in the coastal dune vegetation.
 A nature reserve was established along the banks of the river in 1965 called Ilanda Wilds.
 There is also a 'bird park' called Umdoni Bird Sanctuary along one of the tributaries of the aManzimtoti River.
 Other nature reserves and green areas include; Umbogavango, Vumbuka, and the Pipeline Coastal Park.